Flux 27.5 FAQs

 Q: What is a Zerk?

 - A: Zerks are fittings that aide in the lubrication and maintenance of all the pivots on a Turner frame.
-It only makes sense that a machine that is used in the rough and many times sees wet conditions, that it would have a way to push the grit and water out easily and on regular basis.
+It only makes sense that a machine that is used in adverse and often wet conditions, that it would have a way to push the grit and water out easily and on regular basis.
 This is one of the key features that makes the ownership of a Turner cost effective over the long haul.

 Q: Why use the 'post-mount' standard to attach disc brakes?